Do you remember the first time you saw a brilliant shooting star streaking across the sky?

-Well late this evening just focus your gaze northeast into the night sky and you may see upwards of 80 per hour!
+Well, focus your gaze northeast into the night sky and you may see upwards of 80 per hour!

 - Get Away From Artificial Light: If at all possible, get out of the city a little ways since its light pollution will obscure your view of the stars, hence, the meteor shower.